 You’ll stand out on your application

 A large number of students apply to college with an undecided or an undeclared major.
 Although admissions offices do not expect applicants to do so, declaring a major on your application may make you stand out amongst the crowd.
-This is particularly true if you are underrepresented in your major, such as men in nursing or women in engineering, or if you have selected an unpopular major.
+This is particularly true if you are in a minority in your major, such as men in nursing or women in engineering; or if you have selected an unpopular major.

 Getting into selective classes in college

 Some classes in college, even if they are required of certain majors, only occur during certain time blocks or in certain semesters.
 By declaring a major on your application and starting said major in your freshman year, you can make sure you land a spot in these selective yet required classes right away.
 This will help you to graduate on time and find a job that much sooner.

 If you need to build up your grades

 If your grades were not the greatest in high school, it may be difficult for you to compete against students who have declared a major and have the academic proof to back them up.
 The more selective of a major you want to pursue, the harder it’ll be to earn admission with lower grades.
 This strategy works well if you want to pursue a major that has a fair number of general education requirements you can complete in your first year of college without actually declaring.